PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 ![The selected SVG item is shown in the dashboard](../../.gitbook/assets/cbpi4-dasboard-fermenter-konus.png)

 Now you can add, as already shown for the brewing setup a name for your Fermenter.
-This time you need to add a fermenter target temp item and select the fermenter you did set up in the hardware section.
+This time you need to add a fermenter target temp item instead of the kettle target temp intem and select the fermenter you did set up in the hardware section.

 ![Adding a target temp item to your fermenter](../../.gitbook/assets/cbpi4-dashboard-fermenter-target.png)